Dentures & Partials Skokie, IL

 Full Dentures in Skokie, Illinois

-For patients who are missing all of their teeth or have had all their teeth extracted, a custom denture can be a viable option for your smile.
-A traditional denture is made of a gum-colored plastic base that fits comfortably over the gums.
+A full denture is for patients who are missing all their teeth.
+Our custom dentures can be a viable option for your smile if you recently extracted teeth.
+A traditional denture consists of a gum-colored plastic base that fits comfortably over your gums.
 We attach artificial teeth to each base to replicate a natural-looking smile.
-A traditional denture can restore beauty and balance to your smile, as well as restore chewing function.

-Not only does this address issues such as bone loss and difficulties chewing, but it also provides added comfort and stability for patients with missing teeth.
+For patients who qualify, our team may recommend an implant-supported restoration.
+Rather than relying on the gums for support, an implant-supported restoration relies on dental implants for support.
+Not only does this address issues such as bone loss and difficulties chewing.
+But it also provides added comfort and stability for patients with missing teeth.

 Denture FAQs